Efficient Straggler Replication in Large-scale Parallel Computing: Single-fork policy analysis

-\Cref{fig:pareto_sim_calc_cmp} compares the latency obtained from simulation and analytical calculations for Pareto distribution, indicating latency obtained from analytical calculation is very close to the actual performance for $n\geq 100$, especially for the case with relaunching ($l=0$).
-In \Cref{fig:pareto_ET_and_EC_vs_p} we plot the expected latency and cost as $p$ varies, for different values of $r$ and $l$.
+The proof is given in \Cref{sec:appendix}.
+Similar to \Cref{fig:sexp_sim_calc_cmp}, \Cref{fig:pareto_sim_calc_cmp} compares the latency obtained from simulation and analytical calculations for the Pareto distribution, which again demonstrates the effectiveness of the asymptotic theory.
+Based on \Cref{thm:single_fork_pareto}, we can derive how $\E{T}$ scales with $n$ in the following corollary. \begin{coro} For a computing job with $n$ tasks, if the execution time distribution of each task is $\PPareto{\alpha}{x_m}$, then the expected latency satisfies

+\end{coro} \Cref{coro:scaling} indicates that the heavier the tail (smaller $\alpha$), the faster $\E{T}$ grows with $n$.
+We also observe that the latency reduction due to redundancy $r$ diminishes as $r$ increases due to the $1/(r+1)$ factor in the exponent.

+In \Cref{fig:pareto_ET_vs_p,fig:pareto_EC_vs_p} we plot the expected latency and cost as $p$ varies, for different values of $r$.
 The black dot is the baseline case ($p=0$), where no replication is used and we simply wait for the original copies of all $n$ tasks to finish.
-The baseline case is also equivalent to the policies with $r =0, l=1$ and any $p$.

-In \Cref{fig:pareto_ET_and_EC_vs_p} we observe that a small amount of replication (small $p$ and $r$) can reduce latency significantly in comparison with the baseline case.
-But as $p$ increases further, the latency may increase (as observed for $r=0$) because of the second term in \eqref{eq:latency}.
-For a given $r$, relaunching leads to lower latency when $p$ satisfies the condition in Lemma~\ref{lem:pareto_relaunching_vs_not} below. \begin{lemma} For given $r$, relaunching ($l=0$) gives lower latency $\E{T}$ than no relaunching ($l=1$) when $p$ satisfies,
+Note that $r = 0$ and keeping the original copy is also equivalent to the baseline case, and thus not plotted in the figures.
+The diminishing return of increasing $r$ in terms of latency reduction is clearly demonstrated.
+In addition, we observe that a small amount of replication (small $p$ and $r$) can reduce latency significantly in comparison with the baseline case.
+But as $p$ increases further, the latency may increase (as observed for $r=0$) because of the second term in \Cref{eqn:latency_gen}.

-where $\alpha$ is the shape parameter of the Pareto distribution, as given in \eqref{eq:pareto_dist}. \end{lemma} Intuition suggests that replicating earlier (larger $p$) and more (higher $r$) will increase the cost $\E{C}$.
-But \Cref{fig:pareto_ET_and_EC_vs_p} shows that this is not necessarily true.
-Since we kill all the machines running a task when one of its replicas finish, there is in fact a saving in the computing cost!
+Intuition suggests that replicating earlier (larger $p$) and more (higher $r$) will increase the cost $\E{C}$.
+But \Cref{fig:pareto_ET_vs_p,fig:pareto_EC_vs_p} show that this is not necessarily true.
+Since we kill replicas of task when one of its replicas finish, there could in fact be a saving in the computing cost.
 However this benefit diminishes as $p$ and $r$ increase above a certain threshold.